B Chhugani; P Pärisch; S Helmling; F Giovannetti

 number = {1},

 abstract = {Consolidated tables showing an extensive listing of the highest independently confirmed efficiencies for solar cells and modules are presented.
-Guidelines for inclusion of results into these tables are outlined, and new entries since July 2022 are reviewed.
-Graphs showing progress with each cell technology over the 30-year history of the tables are also included plus an updated list of designated test centres.},
+Guidelines for inclusion of results into these tables are outlined, and new entries since July 2024 are reviewed.},

 keywords = {},